-Comparison of the phenological patterns of CC time-series obtained with and without cosine correction (Fig. S4) shows that the cosine correction has the effect of causing an earlier spring phenological start, thus advancing the date of the
+A comparison of the phenological patterns of CC time series obtained with and without cosine correction (Fig. S4) shows that the cosine correction has the effect of causing an earlier spring phenological start, thus advancing the date of the inflection point.
+While the estimated date at the inflection point after cosine correction (CC-MOS) is very close to BB-OBS, SOS appears earlier than the observed SOS of oak trees.
+This can be explained by the budburst of the first trees of the hornbeam understory, which on average has an earlier budburst date:s about 10d before the overstory oak trees.
+During the senescence phase, the cosine correction significantly improved the estimates, but the bias remains high (14 d on average).
+Despite this bias, autumn CC-MOF dates are the most correlated with observations LS-OBS ($R^2 = 0.8$) (Fig. 4b and Table S2).
+We notice that CC time series are sensitive to the intercepted radiation, which mostly depends on canopy structure and not so much on pigmental (color) properties.
+Here we derived LS-OBS from the monitoring of the percent of senescent (i.e., colored or fallen leaves) in the canopy, which we build from independent observations of percent colored and percent fallen leaves in the tree crowns.
+For those years when we continued canopy observations until complete leaf fall, we observed that 50% leaf fall is typically attained 2-3 weeks after 50%-senescence, at a date comparable to CC-MOF.

-- 440 inflection point.
-While the estimated date at the inflection point after cosine correction (CC-MOS) is very close to BB-OBS, the spring start date (SOS) appears earlier than the observed SOS of oak trees.
-This can be explained by the budburst of the first trees of the hornbeam understory, which on average has an earlier budburst date, about 10 days before the overstory oak trees.
-During the senescence phase, the cosine correction significantly improved the estimates, but the bias remains high (14 days on average).
-Despite this bias, autumn CC-MOF dates are the most correlated with observations LS-OBS (R =0.8) (Fig. - 445 4b and Table S2).
-We notice that CC time-series are sensitive to the intercepted radiation, which mostly depends on canopy structure, and not so much on pigmental (color) properties.
-Here we derived LS-OBS from the monitoring of the percent of senescent (i.e. colored or fallen leaves) in the canopy, which we build from independent observations of percent colored and percent fallen leaves in the tree crowns.
-For those years when we continued canopy observations until complete leaf fall, we observed that 50% leaf-fall is typically attained 2-3 weeks after 50%-senescence, at a date comparable to CC-MOF. - 450 In summary, the cosine correction significantly improves estimated dates based on CC both in the spring and senescence seasons.
-The new formulation of CC calculation proposed in this study (Eq.7), that takes into account the effects of seasonal variations in sun angle on the transmitted PAR, merits being tested at other sites in order to assess accurately its performance as it is likely to be dependent on both the canopy structure and the latitude of the site.
+In summary, the cosine correction significantly improves estimated dates based on CC both in the spring and senescence seasons.
+The new formulation of CC calculation proposed in this study (Eq.
+7), which takes into account the effects of seasonal variations in sun angle on the transmitted PAR, merits being tested at other sites in order to assess accurately its performance as it is likely to be dependent on both the canopy structure and the latitude of the site.

-4.4.
-Ability of NDVIbr to detect phenological transitions
+4.4 Ability of NDVIbr to detect phenological transitions

-The phenological pattern of NDVIbr is comparable to the one obtained from NDVI time-series but with greater amplitudes during the spring and autumn phenological transitions for the latter (Fig. 2 and Fig. S1).
-This result is also consistent with Liu et al. (2019) who compared broadband and narrowband NDVI in a temperate broadleaved deciduous forest.
-Like NDVI, NDVIbr is measured directly above the canopy and seems to be not very sensitive to cloud conditions as also underlined in Wang et al. (2004) and Wilson and Meyers (2007).
-On average, the deviation between estimated MOS dates from NDVI and NDVIbr are 5 days in spring and 1 day in autumn, respectively.
-However, while in spring the estimated MOS dates from NDVI and NDVIbr are highly correlated (R = 0.87), the correlation is lower in autumn (R=0.49) and is non-significant between autumn NDVIbr estimates and observed dates LS-OBS.
-As a result, NDVI and NDVIbr seem to be decorrelated in autumn and the performance of NDVIbr time-series to describe the interannual variability of phenology is only limited to spring.
+The phenological pattern of NDVIbr is comparable to the one obtained from NDVI time series but with greater amplitudes during the spring and autumn phenological transitions for the latter (Figs. 2 and S1).
+This result is also consistent with Liu et al. (2019), who compared broadband and narrowband NDVI in a temperate broadleaved deciduous forest.
+Like NDVI, NDVIbr is measured directly above the canopy and seems not to be very sensitive to cloud conditions as also underlined in Wang et al. (2004) and Wilson and Meyers (2007).
+On average, the deviation between estimated MOS dates from NDVI and NDVIbr is 5 d in spring and 1 d in autumn, respectively.
+However, while in spring the estimated MOS dates from NDVI and NDVIbr are highly correlated ($R^2 = 0.87$), the correlation is lower in autumn $(R^2 = 0.49)$ and is non-significant between autumn NDVIbr estimates and observed dates LS-OBS.
+As a result, NDVI and NDVIbr seem to be decorrelated in autumn, and the performance of NDVIbr time series to describe the interannual variability of phenology is only limited to spring.

-465 4.5.
-Ability of GPP to detect phenological transitions
+4.5 Ability of GPP to detect phenological transitions